Ellibereth/Goods/README.md

 ```

 ## Branching
-Here is a guide to branching.
+Here is a guide to local branching.
 Starting from the master branch do the following

 ```
 git checkout -b [BRANCH_NAME] # creates a new branch